 High-Tech Grey Water System

-The most sophisticated system I learned about involves installing a separate grey water tank.
-It filters the water that comes into the tank to get rid of lint, hair and other impurities.
+The most sophisticated systems involve installing a separate grey water tank.
+This system filters the water that comes into the tank to get rid of lint, hair and other impurities.
+It will save a family of four up to 40,000 gallons of water a year.

 One company that sells grey water recycling tanks is called the Water Wise Group.
 It’s a wholesale distributor of greywater systems.
 Headquartered in Templeton, California, the Water Wise Group ships around the country.
 Owner Remy Sabiani told me: